-Regular blogger at The Learned Fangirl: A Critical Take on Online Culture and Social Media.
+Regular games editor at The Learned Fangirl: A Critical Take on Online Culture and Social Media.

 Opinion piece online in the Christian Science Monitor: “Stop blaming video games for America’s gun violence.”
 (February 12, 2013; reprinted in print edition March, 2013)

 Featured blog post on Women & Technology: “Now with Improved Fem-Tech!” on the inclusion of female avatars in Call of Duty: Ghosts (August 16, 2013).

 Featured in Digital America as part of a process piece on ARG gaming in education (with her Games class).